openfoodfacts/openfoodfacts-infrastructure/docs/zfs-overview.md

 Tutorial about ZFS snapshots and clone: https://ubuntu.com/tutorials/using-zfs-snapshots-clones#1-overview

+## Some useful commands

+* `zpool status` to see eventual errors
+* `zpool list -v` to see all device

+  **Note**: there is a quirk with ALLOC which is different for mirror pools and raidz pools.
+  On the first it's allocated space to datasets, on the second it's used space.

+* `zfs list -r` to get all datasets and their mountpoints
+  3. zpool list -v list all devices

 ## Proxmox

 Proxmox uses ZFS to replicate containers and VMs between servers.
 It also use it to backup data.